boldflight/BibleConverter/test_EPUB/output/1sam.md

 [3] When David and his men came to the city, they found it burned.
 Their wives, sons, and daughters had been taken captive.
 [4] Then David and the men who were with him wept loudly until they could weep no more.
 [5] David’s two wives had been taken captive—Ahinoam the Jezreelite and Abigail the Carmelite, Nabal’s widow.
 [6] David was very upset, for the men were thinking of stoning him; each man grieved bitterly over his sons and daughters.
-But David drew strength from the Lord his God.
+But David drew strength from the **Lord** his God.
 [7] Then David said to the priest Abiathar son of Ahimelech, “Bring me the ephod.”
 So Abiathar brought the ephod to David.
-[8] David inquired of the Lord, saying, “Should I pursue this raiding band?
+[8] David inquired of the **Lord**, saying, “Should I pursue this raiding band?
 Will I overtake them?”
 He said to him, “Pursue, for you will certainly overtake them and carry out a rescue!”
 [9] So David went, accompanied by his 600 men.
 When he came to the Wadi Besor, those who were in the rear stayed there.
 [10] David and 400 men continued the pursuit, but 200 men who were too exhausted to cross the Wadi Besor stayed there.
 [11] Then they found an Egyptian in the field and brought him to David.
 They gave him bread to eat and water to drink.